SPARS-NZ/.github/profile/README.md

 -->
 # SPARS - Scalable Paging Automatic Relay System

-## Developer: Joe Greening
+## Purpose:
-## Purpose: To enhance the situational awareness and operational efficiency of emergency service personnel in New Zealand.
+To enhance the situational awareness and operational efficiency of emergency service personnel in New Zealand.

 ## To use SPARS follow the instructions at the link below:
 https://github.com/SPARS-NZ/SPARS